-For head-to-head dual meets, a four judge panel consisting of two D and two E judges may be used.
+For head-to-head dual meets, a four judge panel consisting of two D and two E judges may be used for in-person competition and is required for virtual events.
 The D judges will judge every other routine, while the two E judges will judge every routine.
+Virtual events may have more than four judges per event and the panel format must be approved by the NCAA rules interpreter.
+Virtual events may not have less than four judges per event.